Transalpin: Train formation

-In the timetable period 2024/2025 the EC Transalpin is composed of air-conditioned rolling stock of the ÖBB and the SBB CFF FFS.
-The ÖBB provide a second class compartment coach, a dining car and a combine baggage car with first class seats, plus additional coaches for more capacity on certain days.
-The SBB CFF FFS provide a first class panorama coach and five second class open coaches.
+In the timetable period 2025/2026 the EC Transalpin is composed of air-conditioned rolling stock of the SBB CFF FFS: first and second class open coaches, a panorama coach and a dining car operated by the Austrian caterer DoN.
+The ÖBB provide additional second class cars on weekends of high demand.
 Several of the coaches allow the transportation of bicycles or are accessible for passengers in wheelchairs.

 Between Zürich and Buchs, the train is usually pulled by a locomotive of SBB CFF FFS class Re 460.
 Between Buchs and Graz, a locomotive of ÖBB class 1016 or 1116 is used, with another locomotive of the same class added in front between Buchs and Innsbruck.

 History

 A Class 4010 with the Transalpin at Basel SBB, 1970.

 The Transalpin was first introduced in 1958, it was operated by the Austrian Federal Railways (ÖBB) and the Swiss Federal Railways (SBB-CFF-FFS).
 For most of its life, it ran between Wien Westbf in Vienna, Austria, and Basel SBB in Switzerland.
 In 1987, it was designated a EuroCity train.
 In 2008, it was cut back from Basel SBB to Zürich HB, Switzerland.
 It was discontinued in June 2010, and replaced by a Railjet service.

 From 1 June 1958 until 13 June 2010, the Transalpin was a showpiece of the ÖBB and the SBB.
 Introduced the year after the Trans Europ Express (TEE) network was set up in 1957, it had both first- and second-class accommodation, and therefore did not meet the "first class only" requirements to be a TEE.

 Throughout its history, the Transalpin ran daily in both directions.
 Until the 2000s, it was always one of the fastest railway connections, with the fewest intermediate stops, in its area of operation.

 The initial train numbers of the Transalpin were TS 11/12, and its original route was Wien Westbf to Zürich HB.
 In 1959, the route was extended to Basel (SBB station).
 When it became a EuroCity train, in 1987, its train numbers became EC 62 westbound and EC 63 eastbound.

 To save time and the need for the train to reverse direction during its journey, the Transalpin did not stop at Salzburg Hauptbahnhof initially, but ran via the curve from Elixhausen to Salzburg-Gnigl, and stopped at Salzburg Aigen.
 Even today, this curve, which is now used mainly by goods trains, is known by the name Transalpin-Schleife (Transalpin curve).